AdamGeorge4/Route1BusTracker/README.md

 An exercise and basic map program that tracks the live positioning of the bus on Route 1 in Boston.
 The current location is shown with a marker that is created and updated every 15 seconds.

+Versioning:
+1.1.1

+Coming Improvements:
+Selecting which Bust Line to Track
+Centering the Map on the location tag generated with each track

 **License**